oracle/python-cx_Oracle/README.md

 cx_Oracle is licensed under a BSD license which you can find [here][3].

+cx_Oracle has been tested with Python version 2.7, and with versions 3.4 and higher.
+You can use cx_Oracle with Oracle 11.2, 12.1 and 12.2 client libraries, allowing connection to multiple Oracle Database versions.
+Oracle's standard client-server version interoperability allows connection to both older and newer databases, for example Oracle 11.2 client libraries can connect to Oracle Database 10.2 or later.

 Please note that an Oracle client (or server) installation is required in order to use cx_Oracle.
 If you do not require the tools that come with a full client installation, it is recommended to install the [Instant Client][4].